 Quite often we’ve found that a product manager will suggest something that engineers might think is outlandish in terms of time and resources, but the Hackathon might come up with a solution that can be built in 1-2 sprints.

 Some of the new products that have been dreamed up during our Hackathons include:

-- DEX Sonar – our employee experience solution allows companies to reduce downtime and help keep employees productive by enabling the capture of true real-time user experiences, and troubleshooting data to determine the root cause of bad experiences
+- Endpoint Monitoring – our employee experience solution allows companies to reduce downtime and help keep employees productive by enabling the capture of true real-time user experiences, and troubleshooting data to determine the root cause of bad experiences

 - Outage Analyzer – relies on historical Real User Monitoring data to predict if your website is experiencing an outage in particular geographical areas

 - Custom Visualizations – allows our customers to bring their own data visualizations to our portal, so if we don’t have it out the box, they can bring it in